Private Residence Relief from Capital Gains Tax

 The relief applies to the disposal of a 'dwelling house' which is, or has been, the only or main residence of an individual.

 A ‘dwelling house’ is not defined by legislation, but there is a body of case law that can provide guidance.
-In most cases, the whole building in which an individual lives will be the dwelling house, but in some cases, the dwelling house may comprise not just the main building, but also relevant adjoining buildings - for example, a garage or an outbuilding used as part of the household may also qualify.
+In most cases, the whole building in which an individual lives will be the dwelling house, but in some cases, the dwelling house may include not just the main building, but also relevant adjoining buildings - for example, a garage or an outbuilding used as part of the household.
 Conversely, flats or self-contained units within a larger building can constitute dwelling houses in their own right.

 Gardens and grounds which fall within a permitted area also qualify for the relief.
 The permitted area is defined in the legislation as half a hectare, which includes the area of the house occupied.
 However, a larger area may qualify, provided that the area is required for the 'reasonable enjoyment' of the property.